 Talisker is perhaps one of the better-known whiskies produced in the Highland region, more specifically, it is distilled in Carbost on the Isle of Skye.
 On your stopover in Portree, look out for bottles of Talisker behind the bar for a delicious dram.
 In Kirkwall - Orkneys largest settlement - you’ll find one of Scotland’s finest distilleries, Highland Park.
 The distillery, which has produced whisky for over 200 years, is close to the port in Kirkwall and well worth a visit.
 During your stopover in Stornoway on the Isle of Lewis, you may find bottles of Abhainn Dearg behind the bar, as the distillery is just 36 miles west.
 Read our guide to whisky for more inspiration.

 Explore the Isle of Skye

 In the town of Portree itself, colourful cottages and old Scottish pubs line the waterfront.
 The harbour is still very much in use, with fishing boats coming and going throughout the day.
-If you’re hungry after exploring the town and surrounding landscape, stop by Sea Breezes for delicious, fresh seafood, or indulge in a Highland platter or Scottish cheese board at Isle of Skye Baking Co.
+If you’re hungry after exploring the town and surrounding landscape, stop for some delicious, fresh seafood or indulge in a Highland platter or Scottish cheeseboard.

 Visit one of Scotland’s prettiest ports